API-Skeletons/doctrine-graphql/installation.rst

 zf-component-installer
 ----------------------

-If you use `zf-component-installer <https://github.com/zendframework/zf-component-installer>`_, that plugin will install **ApiSkeletons\\Doctrine\\GraphQL**  as a module for you.
+If you use `laminas-component-installer <https://github.com/zendframework/laminas-component-installer>`_, that plugin will install **ApiSkeletons\\Doctrine\\GraphQL**  as a module for you.